+'''

 mta-name-type = atom

+'''

 Values for address-type and mta-name-type are case-insensitive.
-Thus address-type values of "RFC822" and "rfc822" are equivalent.
+Thus, address-type values of "RFC822" and "rfc822" are equivalent.

-The Internet Assigned Numbers Authority (IANA) will maintain a registry of address-type and mta-name-type values, along with descriptions of the meanings of each, or a reference to a one or more specifications that provide such descriptions.
-(The "rfc822" address-type is defined in RFC 1891 [8].)
-Registration forms for address-type and mta-name-type appear in RFC 1894 [9].
+The Internet Assigned Numbers Authority (IANA) maintains a registry of address-type and mta-name-type values, along with descriptions of the meanings of each, or a reference to one or more specifications that provide such descriptions.
+(The "rfc822" address-type is defined in [RFC-DSN-SMTP].)
+Registration forms for address-type and mta-name-type appear in [RFC-DSN-FORMAT].